Coat of arms of Serbia and Montenegro

 The coat of arms of Serbia and Montenegro consisted of a shield with the Serbian eagle (a white double-headed eagle adopted from the Nemanjić dynasty) and the shield with a quartering the Serbian cross (or cross with firesteels) and the Montenegrin lion of Saint Mark (a lion passant adopted from the Republic of Venice).
 This emblem had served as the national symbol of the State Union of Serbia and Montenegro (known as the Federal Republic of Yugoslavia until 2003).

 Official status

 Before adopting this coat of arms, the FR Yugoslavia used the emblem of the Socialist Federal Republic of Yugoslavia on some documents.
 The coat of arms was officially adopted by the federal parliament in 1993.
 Usage of the arms was discontinued in 2006, after the dissolution of the State Union of Serbia and Montenegro.

-Usage as the coat of arms of Serbia and Montenegro
+Usage under the 2003 State Union

 The legal acts which reconstituted the Federal Republic of Yugoslavia into the State Union of Serbia and Montenegro stipulated that a law was to be passed by the end of 2003 specifying the Union's coat of arms and anthem.
 Such a law was never brought forward, and unlike with the national flag and state anthem, no notable proposals for a new coat of arms were ever put forward.
-Thus the State Union continued to use the Yugoslav arms by inertia until its dissolution in June 2006.
+Thus the State Union continued to use the 1993 coat by inertia until its dissolution in June 2006.